 Produced since the end of 1970, and introduced on the market in 1971, the two stainless steel models, also identified as 35SQ and 35SQC (SQ stood for Seiko Quartz and C for Calendar), present some important differences that go beyond design and materials.

 These two new models were found on the opening pages of the 1972 Seiko Catalog.
-On the back of the case we find 35-9010 on the model without date and 3502-9010 on the one with a date window.
+On the back of the case we find the reference 35-9010 on the model without date and 3502-9010 on the one with a date window.

 Quartz-Astron 35SQ in stainless steel (35-9010)